PhoenixTales/wiki.gothicarchive.org/characters.md

 - `eeeh, loud noise waked GRUB.
 GRUB fee now.`
 - `GRUB see you are wizard, too.`
 - source: `0.56c\Data\Sound\Speech\dbts\speech.txt`

-## Dailah The Iceskin
-- one of `Creesh a Suul` people
-- `Nobody can say exactly where does she comes from`
-- also called "The Amazon"
-- has violet eyes
-- known as `Eishaut` in German version of `Sleeper's Ban`
-- her sword has ornate hilt
-- was supposedly a sword master of the king

 ## Lee
 - initially he was serving as a guard in the king's court